corpnewt/CorpBot.py/README.md

 	  $leaveserver [targetServer]
 	   └─ Leaves a server - can take a name or id (owner only).
 	  $setinfo [word]
-	   └─ Sets the server info (admin only).
+	   └─ Sets the server info (bot-admin only).
 	  $setprefix [prefix]
-	   └─ Sets the bot's prefix (admin only).
+	   └─ Sets the bot's prefix (bot-admin only).

 ## ServerStats
 ####	ServerStats Cog (15 commands) - ServerStats.py Extension:
 	  $allmessages
 	   └─ Lists the number of messages I've seen on all severs so far. (only applies af...
-	  $bottomservers [number=10]
+	  $bottomservers
-	   └─ Lists the bottom servers I'm connected to ordered by population - default is ...
+	   └─ Lists the bottom servers I'm connected to ordered by population.
-	  $firstjoins [number=10]
+	  $firstjoins
-	   └─ Lists the first users to join - default is 10, max is 25.
+	   └─ Lists the first users to join.
-	  $firstservers [number=10]
+	  $firstservers
-	   └─ Lists the first servers I've joined - default is 10, max is 25.
+	   └─ Lists the first servers I've joined.
 	  $joinedatpos <position>
 	   └─ Lists the user that joined at the passed position.
 	  $joinpos [member]
 	   └─ Tells when a user joined compared to other users.
 	  $listbots [guild_name]
 	   └─ Lists up to the first 20 bots of the current or passed server.
-	  $listservers [number=10]
+	  $listservers
-	   └─ Lists the servers I'm connected to - default is 10, max is 50.
+	   └─ Lists the servers I'm connected to.
 	  $messages
 	   └─ Lists the number of messages I've seen on this sever so far. (only applies af...
-	  $recentjoins [number=10]
+	  $recentjoins
-	   └─ Lists the most recent users to join - default is 10, max is 25.
+	   └─ Lists the most recent users to join.
-	  $recentservers [number=10]
+	  $recentservers
 	   └─ Lists the most recent users to join - default is 10, max is 25.
 	  $serverinfo [guild_name]
 	   └─ Lists some info about the current or passed server.
 	  $sharedservers [member]
 	   └─ Lists how many servers you share with the bot.
-	  $topservers [number=10]
+	  $topservers
-	   └─ Lists the top servers I'm connected to ordered by population - default is 10,...
+	   └─ Lists the top servers I'm connected to ordered by population.
 	  $users
 	   └─ Lists the total number of users on all servers I'm connected to.